Historical Accounts of Ninja Weapon Inventories: The Shinobi Arsenal

 Shuriken: The Iconic Multi-Tool

-The shuriken (literally “hand-hidden blade”) is among the most recognized ninja weapons.
+The shuriken—literally "hand-hidden blade"—is among the most recognized ninja weapons.
 Historical examples exist in two major forms: bo-jutsu (straight, needle-like spikes) and hira-jutsu (flat, multi-pointed stars).
-They were thrown to distract, wound, or create a momentary gap for escape.
-Crucially, many shuriken were also used as hand-held punches in grappling situations—a principle taught in the Bansenshukai.
-Archaeological finds show shuriken housed in leather pouches attached to obi (belts) for rapid access.
-Some were treated with poison or coated with a dark finish to reduce reflectivity at night.
-A well-sourced modern analysis of surviving shuriken can be found at the Metropolitan Museum of Art’s collection of Japanese arms and armor.
+They were thrown to distract, wound, or create a momentary opening for escape.
+Crucially, many shuriken were also used as hand-held punching weapons in close-quarters grappling—a principle explicitly taught in the Bansenshukai.
+Archaeological finds show shuriken housed in leather pouches attached to the obi for rapid access.
+Some examples were treated with poison or coated with a dark, non-reflective finish for nighttime use.
+A well-sourced modern analysis of surviving shuriken can be found at the Metropolitan Museum of Art's collection of Japanese arms and armor, which includes authenticated examples from the Edo period.

 Kunai: The Versatile Utility Tool

-The kunai is often mistaken for a dagger, but in the historical record it was primarily a heavy, leaf-shaped tool with a ring at the pommel.
-The Shoninki describes its use as a pry bar, a climbing anchor (driven into soft mortar between stones), or a digging implement.
-The ring could be tied to a rope for grappling or for retrieving a fallen weapon.
-Only when sharpened did it serve as a thrusting weapon, but its blunt edge made it ideal for breaking locks, cutting ropes, or even stirring a cooking fire.
-The ninja’s kunai was never a primary weapon—it was a field tool that could kill if necessary.
+The kunai is often mistaken for a dagger in popular media, but historical records reveal it was primarily a heavy, leaf-shaped tool with a ring at the pommel.
+The Shoninki describes its use as a pry bar for opening locked doors, a climbing anchor driven into soft mortar between stones, or a digging implement for burying evidence.
+The ring could be tied to a rope for grappling or retrieving a fallen weapon from a distance.
+Only when deliberately sharpened did it serve as a thrusting weapon, but its blunt edge was ideal for breaking locks, cutting ropes, or even stirring a cooking fire without drawing attention.
+The ninja's kunai was never a primary weapon—it was a field tool that could kill if necessary, but its real value was in its adaptability.

 Though less common in popular media, the fukiya (blowgun) appears in several historical manuals, particularly in the Koga tradition.
-A bamboo tube roughly 50 cm long could launch a sharpened dart tipped with poison from a distance of 10–15 meters with near-silence.
+A bamboo tube roughly 50 centimeters long could launch a sharpened dart tipped with poison from 10 to 15 meters with near-total silence.
 The poison was typically a neurotoxin derived from the torikabuto plant (aconite).
-To carry the darts safely, ninja used a fukibari—a quiver-like tube strapped to the forearm.
-References in the Ninpiden emphasize that the blowgun was a specialized weapon for assassinations in gardens or during festival crowds, where the sound of a bowstring would cause alarm.
+To carry darts safely, ninja used a fukibari—a quiver-like tube strapped to the forearm.
+References in the Ninpiden emphasize that the blowgun was a specialized assassination weapon for gardens or crowded festivals, where the sound of a bowstring or the twang of a shuriken would cause immediate alarm.
+The fukiya's stealth made it ideal for eliminating sentries without alerting nearby guards.

 Makibishi: The Pursuer Beater

-Makibishi were spiked caltrops—iron or hardened bamboo—strewn in the path of an enemy.
+Makibishi were spiked caltrops made of iron or hardened bamboo, strewn in the path of an enemy.
 Historical logs note that ninja often carried a leather pouch of these tetsubishi (iron caltrops) to release while fleeing.
-The spikes had four points so that, however thrown, one always pointed upward.
-Some accounts mention coating the points with human feces to cause infection.
-The Shoninki even describes a nighttime tactic: scattering makibishi at the base of a castle wall and then shouting to trigger a pursuit, guaranteeing casualties in the dark.
+The spikes had four points arranged so that, however thrown, one always faced upward.
+Some accounts mention coating the points with animal feces or rotting meat to cause infection in the puncture wound—a primitive but effective form of biological warfare.
+The Shoninki describes a nighttime tactic: scattering makibishi at the base of a castle wall and then shouting to provoke a pursuit, guaranteeing that the would-be pursuers would be crippled in the darkness while the ninja escaped.
+In some variations, the caltrops were hidden under loose leaves or dirt, making them invisible to anyone running through the area.

 Bladed and Contact Weapons